LeonardoRick/react-router-v5-demo/README.md

 You will see that fetch calls are maded without an endpoint.
 This is possible because we settle up a proxy on package.json "proxy": "http://localhost:8080"

+The project also uses lazy loading on some components